Safwan Dahoul – Repetitive Dreams at Ayyam Gallery and Edge Of Arabia

 Repetitive Dreams must absolutely not be missed.
 Both Safwan Dahoul’s personal commentary on Syria and the wondrous beauty and magnificence of his works are a hair-raising introduction to Middle Eastern art.
 Dahoul is a gifted artist whose visualisations speak of fathomless emotional depth and creative genius.

 Safwan Dahoul: Repetitive Dreams is at Edge of Arabia until 2nd June 2013 and at Ayyam Gallery until 15th June 2013.
-For further information visit here.
+For further information visit the gallery’s website here.

-For further information about Safwan Dahoul visit here.
+For further information about Safwan Dahoul visit his website here.